shell-pool/shpool/HACKING.md

 repository with

 ```
-rapture listrepos | grep shpool
+rapture listrepos shpool
 ```

-Choose the one with the most recent date and largest serial number, then add tags.
+The most recently created direct repo will be automatically pointed to by the `shpool-unstable` repo.

+Once you are ready to promote a repo to stable, you can run

 ```
-rapture settag <direct repo> cloudtop-connectivity-eng-team.unstable:true
 rapture settag <direct repo> cloudtop-connectivity-eng-team.stable:true
 ```

+to point the `shpool-stable` repo at it.

 If there is a change in the release that seems risky, you may want to announce the release on the mailing list telling people they can